Eddyville–Blakesburg–Fremont Community School District

-Eddyville–Blakesburg–Fremont Community School District (EBFCSD) is a rural public school district headquartered in Eddyville, Iowa.
+Eddyville–Blakesburg–Fremont Community School District is a rural public school district headquartered in Eddyville, Iowa.

 The district is within Mahaska, Monroe, and Wapello counties, with additional small sections in Davis and Keokuk counties.
 It serves Eddyville, Blakesburg, Fremont, Chillicothe, and Kirkville.

 History

 It was formed on July 1, 2012, by the merger of the Fremont Community School District and the Eddyville–Blakesburg Community School District.
-On Tuesday, September 13, 2011, the merger was approved in a referendum, with the E-B district voters doing so on a 335–86 basis and the Fremont voters doing so on a 91–60 basis.
-As part of the merger plans, the pre-merger E-B and Fremont boards were to, for a period, continue to meet while a newly selected combined EBF board was to already begin business.
+On September 13, 2011, the merger was approved in a referendum, with the Eddyville–Blakesburg district voters doing so on a 335–86 basis and the Fremont voters doing so on a 91–60 basis.
+As part of the merger plans, the pre-merger E-B and Fremont boards were to, for a period, continue to meet while a newly selected combined Eddyville–Blakesburg–Fremont board was to already begin business.